tum-bgd/TrajGen/README.md

 # TrajGen
 This is a repository that holds different trajectory generation algorithms, which are meant to be used for research and development of spatial-temporal data services.

+The work is part of the ``Bloom Filter as a Tool to Organize Complex and Big Geospatial Data'' at the Professorship for Big Geospatial Data Management, Technical University of Munich, Germany (https://www.bgd.ed.tum.de/en/projects/bloomfilter/), which is funded by the Deutsche Forschungsgemeinschaft (DFG,German Research Foundation) - 507196470.

-The repository features an easy-to-use frontend for configuring trajectory generation.
+Apart from algorithms for trajectory generation the repository features an easy-to-use frontend to configuring these methods and have previews of the configurations in an interactive manner.

 # Install and Check Installation